nickperez1285/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+setting up nodemon to auto save and how to set up router

 - [ ] Describe Middleware?

+its functions that exectute during a server request or response

 - [ ] Describe a Resource?

+any program that carrys out some purpose

 - [ ] What can the API return to help clients know if a request was successful?

+many things - a json obect , some html , a terminal respose

 - [ ] How can we partition our application into sub-applications?

+create seperate files and  with seperate routes or functions  for each of the parent applications

 ## Minimum Viable Product